Zendesk - Amazon Kendra

 (On-premise/server) Amazon Kendra checks if the endpoint information included in AWS Secrets Manager is the same the endpoint information specified in your data source configuration details.
 This helps protect against the confused deputy problem, which is a security issue where a user doesn’t have permission to perform an action but uses Amazon Kendra as a proxy to access the configured secret and perform the action.
 If you later change your endpoint information, you must create a new secret to sync this information.

-• Generated an OAuth 2.0 credential token containing a client ID, client secret, user name, and password.
-See Zendesk documentation on generating OAuth 2.0 tokens for more information.
+• Configured an OAuth 2.0 token containing a client ID, client secret, user name, and password.
+The OAuth 2.0 token is required to use as your authentication credentials.
+See Zendesk documentation on configuring OAuth 2.0 tokens for more information.

 • Added the following OAuth 2.0 scope: